Murdalay/bem-core/common.docs/reference/reference.en.md

 In the mode `default` the entire output HTML-element corresponding to the input BEM-entity is formed.

-During the execution of the mode `default` the following actions are taking place:
+During the execution of the mode `default` the following actions are performed:

   * the call of all other standard modes which are responsible for the different aspects of HTML-element;
   * merge of the results of all called modes execution into a resulting string;